williamsba/Tezos-WordPress-Plugin/README.md

 ## Author Information

-The HEN WordPress plugin was created by [Brad Williams](https://twitter.com/williamsba/).
+The Tezos WordPress plugin was created by [Brad Williams](https://twitter.com/williamsba/).